will7455/celo-monorepo/packages/docs/command-line-interface/governance.md

   --jsonTransactions=jsonTransactions                Path to json transactions

-  --number=number                                    [default: 1] Number of transactions to prompt for in interactive
-                                                     mode

   --ledgerAddresses=ledgerAddresses                  [default: 1] If --useLedger is set, this will get the first N
                                                      addresses for local signing